 When you’re sleeping on your side with both arms down, the spine is best supported in its natural curve.
 This can definitely help reduce back and neck pain while also reducing sleep apnea.

 The downside?
-Sleeping on the side can contribute to skin aging due to gravity, meaning facial wrinkles and sagging breasts.
+Sleeping on your side can contribute to skin aging due to gravity, meaning facial wrinkles and sagging breasts.